 The diverse terrain includes long glacier walks of Parang glacier (source of Pare Chu river), river crossing, negotiating crevasses, lake, and beautiful mountain meadows.
 The trail follows the broad valley of the Pare Chu till its confluence with the Phirtse Phu at Norbu Sumdo.

-Our Parang La pass trek departures are scheduled for last week of July and second week of August 2022.
+Our Parang La pass trek departures are scheduled for second week of August and first week of September 2023.
 We are looking for a minimum group size of 6 people.
 We also can run tailored trips for smaller group sizes (i.e., less than 6 people) willing to sustain an additional price.
 The trek dates are subjected to the notifications and the pandemic guidelines by the government.